district0x/cljs-web3-next/README.md

 It creates a Web3 instance over a websocket connection.
 Takes an instance of the [Web3Api](#api) protocol and the url as parameters.
-Returns a map with two keys:
+Returns a map (the provider map) with two keys:
 - `:instance` : the instance of the implementation of the API, same as you have passed it
 - `:provider` : the websocket